Psychology of Child & Adolescent Development MSc

 - Applicants whose first degree is not in psychology will be accepted on a case-by-case basis to ensure that they have covered sufficient levels of psychology and research methods during their first degree.

 - A satisfactory DBS Enhanced Disclosure is also required as a condition of acceptance onto the course.

 - Applicants whose first language is not English should have IELTS at grade 6.5 or above (including a minimum of 6.5 in the writing component) or another acceptable English Language qualification.

 Fees and funding

-Postgraduate Loan: A Postgraduate Loan is now available to help you pay for your Master’s course for students commencing in the 2019-20 academic year.
-Find out more about the postgraduate loan.
+Postgraduate Loan: A Postgraduate Loan is available to help you pay for your Master’s course.
+Find out more on the Government website.